Mookie Betts Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Reds pitching staff ranks ninth in MLB.
+- The Reds pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Reds have a 5.01 team ERA that ranks 28th among all league pitching staffs.
+- The Reds' 5.02 team ERA ranks 27th among all league pitching staffs.

-- Reds pitchers combine to give up 76 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- Reds pitchers combine to rank 22nd in baseball in home runs surrendered (79 total, 1.3 per game).

-- Williamson (0-0 with a 4.29 ERA and 18 strikeouts in 21 2/3 innings pitched) gets the start for the Reds, his fifth of the season.
+- Ashcraft gets the start for the Reds, his 13th of the season.
+He is 3-4 with a 6.64 ERA and 49 strikeouts in 62 1/3 innings pitched.

-- In his last appearance on Friday against the Milwaukee Brewers, the left-hander went 6 2/3 innings, allowing two earned runs while surrendering five hits.
+- The right-hander last pitched on Saturday against the Milwaukee Brewers, when he tossed four innings, allowing 10 earned runs while giving up nine hits.

-- The 25-year-old has amassed an ERA of 4.29, with 7.7 strikeouts per nine innings, in four games this season.
-Opponents are batting .215 against him.

 © 2023 Data Skrive.
 All rights reserved.